pblazh/currency-exchange/README.md

 - I haven't introduced CSS-in-JS, as it is more a practical solution for a styles leaking-out problem, and have no architectural impact.
 - All money calculation should not be done on floats, but rather use a big decimals representation.
 I a real app I would use big.js but for now, all operation on numbers here is a fake.
 - I only implemented pager and leave out swiping, as making a decent swiper from scratch is quite a lot of work, and using a third-party solution will clutter the code.
+- I didn't invest time into the cross device support and into the responsiveness, since I had no requirements.
+The only thing I've made is that on smaller screen the size of the App is 100%.